Determining Support for the Self-Employed

 The self-employed person needs to prove that the expense is necessary to generate an income and is solely related to the operation of the business.
 The support recipient wants to have the expense disallowed and needs to prove that the expense is not related to the operation of the business, but rather is a personal benefit bestowed on the self-employed.
 This requires an examination of the business financial statements.

 For example, let’s say that the self-employed person writes off his cell phone as a business expense yet he uses the cell phone 50% of the time for personal calls and the annual cost of the cell phone is $2,000.
 Fifty percent of the cell phone cost could be added to his income, but that’s not the end of the story.

 There will be an additional amount assigned to the self-employed to account for income taxes an employee would have to pay in order to have $1,000 left over for his cell phone expense.
 This is called “imputed income”.
 So, if the self-employed person’s tax bracket is 40%, then $1,667 would be added his income (imputed) to take into account an employee would have to earn that amount to net after taxes $1,000.

 This sort of determination won’t affect the self-employed person’s income taxes in any way.
 Canadian tax-collectors don’t come to family court or look at privately negotiated separation agreements.

 Once income for support purposes has been determined, the amount of spousal support and child support can be determined.
 Also, the new income amount will be used if any child-related expenses are shared in proportion to income.

 The determination of income of self-employed people can be a difficult process.
-It is not a “black and white” issue.
-Every case is a unique.
-Sometimes we hire a chartered accountant to assist with the analysis.
+Every case is unique.
+Sometimes, we hire a chartered accountant to assist with the analysis.
 Our lawyers have experience looking at financial statements and working with accountants.
 We can help you.